 People are increasingly using videos while in-store.
 Some of them are using videos as a virtual to-buy list, while others show the salesperson what exactly are they looking for.
 Furthermore, over half of shoppers said that video helps them decide which product or brand to choose.
 Marketers should capitalize on local video SEO to meet the in-the-moment needs of potential customers.

 (Think With Google)

 Having a mobile-friendly website is important for local businesses too.
 With consumers heavily relying on handheld devices, optimizing your online presence for mobile can make 6 in 10 internet users more inclined to get in touch with you.

 Local SEO stats show that when a consumer searches for your business on their smartphone, they are almost ready to either call you or come and visit your location.
 Local SEO companies can assess your site’s mobile optimization to ensure that you take advantage of all the incredible opportunities out there.

 (SEO Expert Brad)

-Search engines are the top source for users to look up information about a local business.
-A whopping 97% of them check the internet presence of a company before deciding whether it’s worth it.
+At 87%, search engines are the top source for users to look up information about a local business.
 Ensure you provide Google with accurate information for your business, collect reviews from satisfied customers, and focus on SEO.

 Claiming a business on Google is easy and gives you control over the information that the search engine displays when consumers search for you.
 Besides providing accurate and consistent information as well as customer reviews, you can also add images and videos to further improve your SEO ranking.